-- 1. Under the influence of the standard shock on the economic value of individual major currencies (materially significant), they would have a positive effect of 1.29% for the marginal gap in EUR and the positive effect of 1.90% for the marginal gap in RSD, a negative effect of -0.02% for USD and a negative effect of -0.22% for other immaterial currencies (in relation to the regulatory capital). - 2.
-According to the impact of the standard shock on the economic value in total, they would have a positive effect of 2.94% for the marginal gap in respect of the regulatory capital.
+- 1. According to the impact of the standard shock on the economic value individually by more important currencies (materially significant), would have a positive effect of 0.22% in relation to regulatory capital for a change of 200 bp - 2.
+According to the impact of the standard shock on the economic value individually by more important currencies (materially significant), would have a positive effect of 0.11% compared to regulatory capital for a change of 100 bp.